 Many deep snow riders have a more active riding style and being able to move freely from side to side on the sled is important for maintaining control in steep terrain.
-For that reason, a deep snow seat might help make your day on the mountain a little more enjoyable – especially if you’re a shorter rider.
+For that reason, a smaller low profile seat might help make your day on the mountain a little more enjoyable – especially if you’re a shorter rider.
 Similarly, if you’re taller or just like a little more cushion for riding the trail to your favorite honey holes, you might find the stock seat more than sufficient.

 Handlebar Riser Position and Height

 Proper snowmobile handlebar riser position and height is one of the most overlooked aspects of deep snow snowmobile setup.
 Handlebar risers come in a variety of heights.
 They also come in adjustable riser options to fit different riders or adapt to changing needs.
 Always make sure your riser is in line with the sled’s steering post.
 This gives you the least amount of feedback from the skis through the handlebars and gives you a better leverage point.

 Proper snowmobile handlebar height should be set so the center of the handlebar plane is in line with about where your belt buckle would be when in your typical standup riding position.

 You can personalize the feel of the handlebars even more to your preference with different handlebar grips.
 People with smaller hands may find a slightly smaller diameter grip makes a world of difference when it comes to riding comfort.

 Proper Throttle and Brake Lever Position

 The snowmobile throttle and brake levers are ultimately what make your sled go and stop.
 It’s important to have them set at a spot that’s comfortable and gives you the most control.
 Don’t be afraid to adjust them for your comfort and style.
 It’s a matter of personal preference, but most riders set their throttle lever parallel to the handlebar.
 Setting it about an inch from the inside edge of the hand grip gives you full control and range of motion with the throttle.